 This latter belief has clearly proven to be deluded (it is important to realise that in the UK today there are only 3468 members of Unitarian churches).
 However, the idea that we might still be able to produce some kind of coherent and paradox-free speech retains a powerful hold over us.
 The thought is that if only we could produce this kind of speech in order to define the Unitarian brand then people would flock back into our churches.

 But times have radically changed and with changing times (we are now in a post-modern and post-Christendom age) we have no choice but critically to examine the general thrust of our liberal religious movement and see if, rather than promoting a particular unique brand, there is another way of proceeding consistent with the tradition.
-The great Unitarian historian Earl Morse Wilbur (1886-1956) was already beginning to do this in 1920 in his essay "The Meaning and Lessons of Unitarian History” which I have recently put up on my blog.
-He felt that the history of Unitarianism did at first sight appear to teach us that "the principal meaning of the movement has been a purely doctrinal one and that the goal we have aimed at has been nothing more remote than that of winning the world to acceptance of one form of doctrine rather than another."
+The great Unitarian historian Earl Morse Wilbur (1886-1956) was already beginning to do this in 1920 in his essay "The Meaning and Lessons of Unitarian History”.
+He felt that Unitarian history did at first sight appear to teach us that "the principal meaning of the movement has been a purely doctrinal one and that the goal we have aimed at has been nothing more remote than that of winning the world to acceptance of one form of doctrine rather than another."
 In other words we were all about the successful (or unsuccessful) selling of our coherent, paradox-free brand of rational religion.
 But Wilbur also presciently recognised that if this were all we were about as a religious movement then we were finished.
 But, on balance, Wilbur felt sure that the "doctrinal aspect" of our churches was in truth only "a temporary phase" and that Unitarian doctrines were only "a sort of by-product of a larger movement, whose central motive has been the quest for spiritual freedom".
 Indeed, his essay begins with a clear statement that "that the keyword to our whole history . . . is the word complete spiritual freedom."
 The conclusion he delivered to his own day was that thus far we had hardly done anything more than remove certain "obstacles which dogma had put in our way" and had only just begun to "clear the decks for the great action to follow."